Life meets death in Egypt's Cairo Necropolis

 "Living with the dead is very easy and comfortable," says Nassra Muhamed Ali, 47.
 "It's the people who are living who harm you."

 Her parents moved there after they married and worked tending the graveyards.
-Some moved to the neighborhood after they were forced out from central Cairo in the 1950s.
+Some moved to the neighbourhood after they were forced out from central Cairo in the 1950s.

 It is the oldest burial site in the city, dating back as long as 1,000 years, near the Al-Azhar Mosque.
 Those buried there include famous actors, among them Farid al-Atrash and his sister Asmahan, who appeared in Egyptian movies until the 1960s.